This is what the Hub, Tory Boy and I were doing today in 1994, one of the best days of our lives:

 In the PWV area (Pretoria-Witwatersrand-Vereeniging) we had a choice of thirteen parties.
 As brave as the National Party had been, I couldn’t vote for the architects of Apartheid.
 I couldn’t vote for the ANC bunch of terrorists either, no matter how just their cause.
 I didn’t think the KISS lot (Keep It Straight and Simple) was taking the whole thing seriously enough; and the Women’s Rights Peace Party was missing the point.
 I voted for the Democratic Party.
 Helen Suzman was a lone white protest voice in the wilderness of the Apartheid government for many years, so I voted for her party, which I felt had moral conviction.
 As the vote was by proportional representation, I helped them to their seven seats.

 I discovered a wonderful quote from Helen Suzman, via Wikipedia:

 She was once accused by a minister of asking questions in parliament that embarrassed South Africa, to which she replied: “It is not my questions that embarrass South Africa; it is your answers.”

 Our tiny piece of history made, we took our exhausted child home, probably collecting a takeaway on the way.
 Once he had eaten I put him straight to bed.
 We followed soon after.
 History is important but it’s the mundane that keeps us going.

 Relatives living further out told us they hadn’t bothered to vote on the first day when they saw the queues; they left it to the next day and walked straight in and out.
-It seemed most of the country wanted to vote on the twenty-seventh.
-I guess we were not the only people conscious of our tiny place in history on that glorious day.
+It seemed most people wanted to vote on the first polling day.
+I guess we were not the only people conscious of history on that glorious day.